LiorItzhak/IntroComputerVisionCourseProject/README.md

 # Combine Supervised Learning Techniques With Unsupervised Learning

 ### Class work for Introdution to Computer Vision,
 #### Lior Itzhak, guided by Or Katz and DR. Eyal Kats

 ## Introduction

-At this demonstration I will exhibit how we can make use of the advantages of te supervised learning techniques like deep CNNs to handle missions that in traditional ways cant be resolved by them.
+At this demonstration, I will exhibit how we can make use of the advantages of supervised-learning techniques like deep CNNs and apply some unsupervised-learning methods on them.

-Deep neural networks are often used for classifications tasks like discriminate betweens dogs and a cats, object detection and recognition and Big-Data analysis and so on... all of thows tasks requires a lot of labeled data (commonly tens of thousands examples or more for each class) and long time for trainning, this coluld be very expensive (acquiring the labeled data and the computation resources),      Additionally if we have built a classifier between some categories, for example: 'dogs and cat', and later on we'll want to generalizing it to also classifiy between other categories ,like 'humams and monkeys' ,we will have to rebuild the classifier, that beacause after the classifier network as been built, if we want to add a new classes to it its requires to train the classifier again using the old classes data's in addition to the new classes data (lots of it).
+Deep neural networks are often used for classifications tasks like discriminate between dogs and cats, Object detection and recognition and Big-Data analysis and so on.
+All of those tasks require a lot of labeled data (commonly tens of thousands of examples or more for each class) and long-time for training, and this could be expensive (acquiring the labeled data and computation resources).
+Additionally, if we have built a classifier between some categories, for example: 'dogs and cat' and later on, we'll want to generalize it to also classify between other categories, like 'humans and monkeys' we will have to rebuild the classifier.
+That because after the classifier network has been built, if we want to add a new class to it, it requires to train the classifier again using the old classes' data in addition to the new class's data (lots of it).

 At this demonstration I'll exhibitting a way to use a deep CNN classifier to build a machine that can be used to classifiy different classes from the ones that were studied (trained).

-The main techniqes is to create a method that will tell us if one object is 'similar' the the other, exacly like humans that are able to tell if a specific object is "the same" as the other even if they are seeing them for the first time.
+The main techniques are to create a method that will tell us if one object is 'similar' the other, exactly like humans that can tell if a specific object is "the same" as the other even if they are seeing them for the first time.
-so such like humans we want to evaluate the "distance" between 2 objects and later on use it for clustering them into the differents classes.
+So such as humans, we want to evaluate the "distance" between 2 objects and later on use it for clustering them into the different classes.

-this techniqes called "One-Shot learnning"
+these techniques called "One-Shot learning."

-for creating the distance-evaluaton function I'll make use of the deep CNN's amazing abilities to effectively learn features from a set of images.
+for creating the distance-evaluation function, I'll make use of the deep CNN's amazing abilities to effectively learn features from a set of images.
-I'll use the CNN as a features extractor that takes 2 images and return their "distance" and their location's (feautures) vector
+I'll use the CNN as a features extractor that takes two images and return their "distance" and their location's (features) vector.

-to do so I will use the Siamese-Network technique
+To do so, I will use the Siamese-Network technique

 ### Siamese-Network

-siamese-networks are a neural networks that using the same network's model (same weights) for multiple inputs (commonly 2 - twins) this mean that the output is determine by the features that been taken from multiple differents inputs with the same features extractor methods (same network's weights).
+Siamese-networks are neural networks that use the same network's model (same weights) for multiple inputs (commonly 2 - twins).
+That means that the output is determined by the features that been taken from various inputs with the same features extractor methods (same network's weights).

-by training the siamese-network the correct features that can evaluate the diffrents between the objects we can assume that the features that been learned will be valid also for differents objects that are sharing the same main properties
+By training the siamese-network to evaluate the difference between objects, we will get some features that separate one object from the other.
+We can assume that the same features can also be valid for different kinds of objects that are sharing the same main properties.